This site supports you in defining specific quality requirements for your system.

 Acceptance criterion What does good enough mean with respect to a specific quality.

-Three Dimensions of Quality
+Three Axis of Quality

-3 Dimensions of Quality
+3 Axis of Quality

-Dimension 2: Acceptance Criteria
+Axis 2: Acceptance Criteria

-Dimension 3: Stakeholder
+Axis 3: Stakeholder

 How to Use Q42